 With Dr. Lawton at the helm, Barrow remains at the forefront of neurological patient care, research, and education.
-The hospital continues to expand, with the opening of a 32-bed neuro-telemetry unit and work beginning on the Neuroplex—a new building which will serve as the heart of institute.
+The hospital continues to expand, with the opening of a 32-bed neuro-telemetry unit in 2018 and work beginning on the Neuroplex in 2019.
+The five-story, 122-square-foot building is expected to open in spring 2021 and will serve as the heart of the Institute.

 Barrow continues to offer the latest technologies to patients, including the world’s first ZAP-X radiosurgery system to treat brain tumors, a robot developed by Barrow neurosurgeons to improve precision in spine surgery, and a mobile stroke unit to rapidly treat stroke patients in the field.

 Two new research centers have opened to translate laboratory studies into new bedside therapies: the Barrow Aneurysm and AVM Research Center and the Ivy Brain Tumor Center.
 Also taking shape is the Barrow Artificial Intelligence Center, which aims to transform the speed and accuracy of neurological diagnoses and treatment.

 Barrow continues to lead in academics, with physicians and scientists regularly publishing journal articles and book chapters.

 The Barrow Innovation Center printed thousands of P100 masks to address the PPE shortage brought on by the COVID-19 pandemic.

 It also remains an institution where barriers to innovation are removed and pioneering advances in medicine are made.